kennonsr/dockers/hadoop_hbase_hive_spark_docker/README.md

 2. Once all images are built, install/deploye cluster containers with all configurations by **./cluster.sh Install**

-3. Once all containers are created/deployed, start cluster by **./cluster.sh start**
+3. Verify the containers running by **docker ps -as**. nodemaster, node2, node3, psqlhms and hbase containers should be running.

-4. Verify the containers running by **docker ps -as**. nodemaster, node2, node3, psqlhms and hbase containers should be running.
+4. Enter any container this way: **docker exec -u hadoop -it nodemaster /bin/bash**

-5. Enter any container this way: **docker exec -u hadoop -it nodemaster /bin/bash**
+5. Once all work is done, bring down cluster by **./cluster.sh stop**

-6. Once all work is done, bring down cluster by **./cluster.sh stop**
+6. Once all containers are created/deployed via install and stopped with the previous command, you can restart cluster keeping the state by **./cluster.sh start**

 <br />